 Dewatering – Screw Press

 A screw press was selected as a low energy and low maintenance technology for producing a dewatered cake ready for transport to composting.
-The unit processes 2.63 m3 of waste activated sludge per day, with an influent solids concentration of 13,200 mg/L. The screw press produces a dewatered cake with 18 percent (w/w) solid concentration (Huber Technology 2018).
-The unit achieves a volume reduction for transport of approximately 94 percent.
+The unit processes 2.6 m3 of waste activated sludge per day, with an influent solids’ concentration of 13,200 mg/L. The screw press produces a dewatered cake with 18 percent (w/w) solid concentration (Huber Technology 2018).
+The unit reduces sludge transport volume by approximately 94 percent.
 Liquid removed from the sludge stream is returned to the AeMBR for reprocessing.
-Infrastructure estimates for the screw press are based on a unit mass of 1080 kg assuming all steel construction.
+Infrastructure estimates for the screw press are based on a unit mass of 1,080 kg assuming all steel construction.
 Electricity consumption for screw press operation is 20 kWh per dry short ton of solids processed (Huber Technology 2018).
 Influent and effluent nitrogen and phosphorus concentrations in the sludge stream are estimated using GPS-X™, and are linked to the composting unit process to estimate emissions and avoided fertilizer quantities.
 A solids capture rate of 90 percent was assumed.

 Composting